bombaystudiosx-dev/Reddit-karma-bot/README.md

 **How to Get Karma on Reddit fast With Commenting Options:**

 **Quick Comment**: Leave short, casual comments (e.g., which is tactically responsive to a statement made in the comments) generated based on trends in user reactions.

 **Detailed Response:** Generate thoughtful, longer comments that align with the post and other users’ responses.

 **Reply to Comments:** Reply directly to comments by incorporating both the original post and comment details for a more engaging interaction.

 **Reddit Karma Generator Setting User Interaction Speeds:**

-Normal User: Regular-paced interaction for a natural engagement experience.
+**Normal User**: Regular-paced interaction for a natural engagement experience.
-Extensive User: More frequent interactions, mimicking a power user’s behavior.
+**Extensive User**: More frequent interactions, mimicking a power user’s behavior.

 **Session and Timing Controls**: